About Liver Cancer

 Types of Liver Cancer

-Tumors are abnormal masses of tissue that form when cells begin to reproduce at an increased rate.
+Tumors are abnormal masses of tissue that form when cells begin to reproduce uncontrollably.
 Both noncancerous (benign) and cancerous (malignant) tumors can develop in the liver.

 Hemangioma

-The most common type of benign liver tumor, hemangiomas start in blood vessels.
+The most common type of benign liver tumors is called hemangiomas, which start in blood vessels.
 Most hemangiomas of the liver cause no symptoms and do not need treatment.
-But some may bleed or become so large they cause pain and may need to be removed surgically.
+However, some may bleed or become large enough to cause pain and may need to be removed surgically.

 Hepatic adenoma

 Hepatic adenoma is a benign tumor that starts from the main type of liver cell called hepatocytes.
-Most cause no symptoms and do not need treatment.
-But some eventually cause symptoms, such as pain or a mass in the stomach or blood loss.
-Because there is a risk that the tumor could rupture, leading to severe blood loss, as well as a small risk that it might eventually develop into liver cancer, we may recommend surgery to remove the tumor.
+Most do not cause symptoms and do not need treatment.
+Some eventually do cause problems, such as pain or a mass in the stomach, or blood loss.
+Because there is a risk that the tumor could rupture, leading to severe blood loss as well as a small risk that it might eventually develop into liver cancer, we may recommend surgery to remove the tumor.

 Focal nodular hyperplasia

-Focal nodular hyperplasia (FNH) is a tumor-like growth made up of several cell types (hepatocytes, bile duct cells, and connective tissue cells).
-Although FNH tumors are benign, it can be hard to tell them apart from true liver cancers, and we often remove them when the diagnosis is unclear.
-If you have symptoms from an FNH tumor, it can be removed with surgery.
+Focal Nodular Hyperplasia (FNH) is a tumor-like growth made up of several cell types (hepatocytes, bile duct cells, and connective tissue cells).
+Although FNH tumors are benign, it can be hard to tell them apart from true liver cancers, and we often remove them surgically when the diagnosis is unclear.

 Liver cysts

-An estimated five percent of the population develops liver cysts.
-These cysts are benign growths that contain fluid produced by the cell wall of the cyst.
-Most cysts do not need therapy but some can grow and be large enough to cause pain.
-These can be drained laparoscopically as an outpatient.
+An estimated five percent of the population develop liver cysts.
+They are benign growths that contain fluid produced by the cell wall of the cyst.
+Most cysts do not need therapy, but some can grow and be large enough to cause pain.
+These can be drained laparoscopically as an outpatient procedure to alleviate symptoms.

 Cancerous liver tumors